Rancho Solano Preparatory School

 • Print/book awareness

-• Exposes students to different types of writing (poems, autobiographies, letters and stories)
+• Different types of writing (poems, autobiographies, letters and stories)

 Designed to relate to students’ interests, the curriculum teaches them to define and solve problems.
 This develops invaluable reasoning skills.
 Students learn that mathematics has its own language and build their mathematics vocabulary.